 - Gas pool heaters – Gas heaters use combustion to heat pools and heat very efficiently.
 They’re not the eco-friendliest heating option, but they are one of the most efficient in colder weather.
 They run at around $2,000 to $2,800.

-Saving money toward your pool heater?
-Make sure you’re getting the best rates.
+Buy a pool heater with a you’re getting the best rates.

 Beyond purchase and installation costs, you’ll also need to factor operation costs into your budget.
 Solar pool heaters are an attractive option, because there’s no fuel cost associated with their operation.
 However, they do still require a pump to operate, which costs a few hundred dollars a year in electrical costs.

 Electric resistance and heat pumps average $100 a month in electricity to operate.
 Gas heat pumps are the most expensive option, depending on the type of fuel you choose to use.
 They can cost between $300 and $500 a month to operate.